xxTianyan/Assignment2/README.md

 ```sh
 pip install --upgrade pip setuptools wheel
 ```
-Create an editable install of the bisection method code (note: you must be in the correct directory):
+Create an editable install of the msa module (note: you must be in the correct directory):
 ```sh
 pip install -e .
 ```